 You can use your debit card to pay for qualified medical expenses.

-HSA spending can be monitored through Online & Mobile Banking
+HSA spending can be monitored through Digital Banking

 You get tax-free earnings1 and tax savings when you contribute1.

 Balances of $15,000 and over earn 2.00% APY2.

 Your money is federally insured by the NCUA.

 An HSA is a savings account that allows you to put money aside on a pre-tax basis for qualified medical expenses.
 It can only be used if you meet the qualifications below.
 These accounts earn dividends, and your money rolls over from year to year if you don’t spend it.

 To be an eligible individual and qualify for an HSA, you must meet the following requirements:

 - You are covered under a High Deductible Health Plan (HDHP)